leighrobertson512/blog/content/homeschool-cs-winter-2017.md

 **Assignment Eight**: See if you can add to the code we worked on in class to have the program ask for each user's name.
 A bonus would be to have each user's input stored in separate lists.

+Remember, to download Python at home to practice outside of class, vist https://www.python.org/

 ***